 Special tabulations may be available on request.
 Subject to confidentiality and sampling variability constraints, tabulations can be produced from the survey incorporating data items, populations and geographic area selections to meet individual requirements.
 These can be provided in printed or electronic form.
 All enquiries should be made to the National Information and Referral Service.

-In addition to those already excluded from the LFS, the following persons are excluded from supplementary surveys (see Chapter 17: Methods Used in ABS Household Surveys for further information):
+In addition to those already excluded from the LFS, the following persons are excluded from supplementary surveys (see the section: Methods Used in ABS Household Surveys for further information):